OpenStackweb/osf-website/src/pages/legal/trademark-policy/trademark-policy.md

   description: >-
     This Trademark Policy (the "Trademark Policy"), prepared by the OpenStack Foundation (hereinafter referred to as "OpenStack Foundation"), sets out rules for proper use of the mark "OpenStack" (hereinafter referred to as "the OpenStack Word Mark") and the "OpenStack Logo" or "OpenStack Logos" (as defined in Section 6 of the Trademark Policy) when referring to the OpenStack project and code base.
   image: /img/OpenInfra-icon-white.jpg
-  title: OpenStack® Trademark Policy
+  title: OpenInfra Foundation Trademark Policy
   twitterUsername: "@OpenInfraDev"
   url: "https://openinfra.dev/legal/trademark-policy"
-title: OpenStack® Trademark Policy
+title: OpenInfra Foundation Trademark Policy
 subTitle: ""
 footer:
   title: ""